-How a Trusted Employee Becomes a Business Risk, With Tom Miller - Ep.
-73
+How A Trusted Employee Becomes A Business Risk, With Tom Miller

 Disengaged, violent, criminal employees are grown - not hired.
 A once loyal employee can turn into a business risk if you miss red flags and risky behavior.
 Why continuous discovery - NOT simply relying on a pre-hire background check - is critical to protect employees and the business at large.
 How exactly does an engaged, loyal employee turn into a news headline and tragedy - what goes on behind the scenes and how can HR manage and respond?

 Episode Table of Contents

 - [01:55] Enabling a Trusted Employee to Work Remotely

 - [06:59] The Risk of Banking on a Trusted Employee to Work Remotely